tikoci/make.d/README.md

   The default `nano` editor supports basic colors and syntax checks.

-For services "daemons", make.d uses `/app/Makefile` to run them Deamons are just "build targets", provided as `cmd=` to `/container` e.g.  `/container add tag="ammo74/make.d" cmd="midimonster mqtt"`, make.d relies on `make`'s parallelization & "reaping" to run them both
+For services "daemons", make.d uses `/app/Makefile` to run them Daemons are just "build targets", provided as `cmd=` to `/container` e.g.  `/container add tag="ammo74/make.d" cmd="midimonster mqtt"`, make.d relies on `make`'s parallelization & "reaping" to run them both

-See https://github.com/tikoci/make.d for latest info.
+See https://github.com/tikoci/make.d for the latest info.
 For help, use `mk help` or `mk commentary` for release notes.
 Linux man pages are also available: `man <command>` or `man -k <topic>`

 endef
 ```

-## make.d Configuration
+## make.d Container

-_RouterOS containers setup and general usage are not covered._
+_RouterOS container setup and general usage are not covered._

 To bring up make.d, use `/container add tag="ammo74/make.d"` with VETH that allows
 outbound internet, and any ports "exposed" by any service _recipes_ allowed inbound
 is what's required.
-The specific config beyond that is highly dependant on use cases.
+The specific config beyond that is highly dependent on use cases.

 By default, make.d brings up `syslogd`, `lighttpd`, and Dropbear `sshd` if **nothing** is set
 in `cmd=` nor `entrypoint=` (and no env's).
 A webpage will shown on port 80,
 and one non-root user `sysop` (_password_ `changeme`) for use with SSH.

 To run no services, set make.d container's `cmd=loop`.
 This is useful for experimenting,
-since `/container/shell` can be used to access make.d as `root` to run things.
+since `/container/shell` allows access to make.d as `root` to run things.

-> Since `make` is the entrypoint, `cmd` is assume to be target in `/app/Makefile`.
+> Since `make` is the entrypoint, `cmd` is assumed to be a target in `/app/Makefile`.
 > By design, if `make` exits, the container stops as the prevents errors from going unnoticed –
-> `make` should succeeded or be waiting on some process to exit - just like default Alpine.
+> `make` should succeed, or be waiting on some process to exit - just like default Alpine.
 > So `loop` is a special target to keep `make /app/Makefile` waiting, on nothing.
 > `run` is also a special target, that is `Dockerfile` default `cmd=`, and uses
-> a `SERVICES` env var to read the list of services (as alternative to modifying `cmd=`)
+> a `SERVICES` env var to read the list of services (as an alternative to modifying `cmd=`)
 > If `SERVICES` is not set in `/container/env` for make.d, then `Makefile` will use
 > a default value of "syslogd sshd http" — which is how the default config works.

+## About make.d Framework

+make.d is more a simple layer over Alpine's APK packages, than a new container.
+Alpine has many packages, but not all are as regularized as other distros.
+So one fundamental _opinion_ is all configuration should like under `/app`,
+with configuration following through environment variables - not files.
+The other make.d framework principal is all "scripting" flow through a `Makefile`,
+to organize "shell code" than a bunch of `*.sh` files everywhere - leveraging `make`'s
+ability along with, now unwritten, conventions.

+> Also, nothing is RouterOS-specific other than perhaps packages and a few recipes.
+> The author's specific needs however are RouterOS /containers, thus the focus.

 ## make.d Recipes

 Recipes are invoked using `mk` in `/container/shell`, or in `cmd=` to run at startup.
 The recipes
 are stored in `/app/make.d/*.mk`, and loaded by `/app/Makefile`.

-> In the shell, the `mk` command added by make.d, wraps `make -f /app/Makefile`,
+> In the shell, the `mk` command is added by make.d, wraps `make -f /app/Makefile`,
 > to `make` can be called from **any directory**, and `mk` args are passed directly to
 > `/app/Makefile`.
-So `mk`'s options matches `man make`.
+So `mk`'s options match `man make`.

 A specific list is